What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 7: Naples / Capri

-In Italy’s third-largest city, start off your day with a visit to the must-see Castel Nuovo, a 13th-century palace that was once the home of the king of Naples.
+In Italy’s third-largest city and one of the most popular port cities in Europe, start off your day with a visit to the must-see Castel Nuovo, a 13th-century palace that was once the home of the king of Naples.
 Then stop by the Museo Archeologico Nazionale and view its stunning collection of Egyptian and Greco-Roman artifacts.

 Enjoy a stroll around Piazza del Plebiscito, the largest square in Naples, and hunt down a perfect slice of Neapolitan pizza for lunch.